-- Call 911, Public Safety, Police, Emergency Services, or otherwise contact an other Authorized University Representative based on a reasonable belief that someone, including themselves, is in need of immediate medical assistance; - b.
-Reasonably believe that they were the first person to make the 911 call or a call to Public Safety, Police, Emergency Services, or otherwise contact an other Authorized University Representative and reported that a person needed immediate medical assistance: - c.
-Provide their own name to the 911 operator, Public Safety, Police Emergency Officer, University Staff or other Authorized University Representative:

-- d.
-Remain with the person needing medical assistance until emergency health care providers have arrived and taken care of the person in need of medical assistance; and - e.
-Comply with post event educational/counseling objectives issued by the Office of Wellness Promotion and/or the Office of Student Conduct.
+- a.
+Call 911, Public Safety, Police, Emergency Services, or otherwise contact an other Authorized University Representative based on a reasonable belief that someone, including themselves, is in need of immediate medical assistance; - Reasonably believe that they were the first person to make the 911 call or a call to Public Safety, Police, Emergency Services, or otherwise contact another Authorized University Representative and reported that a person needed immediate medical assistance; - Provide their own name to the 911 operator, Public Safety, Police Emergency Officer, University Staff or other Authorized University Representative; - d.
+Remain with the person needing medical assistance until emergency health care providers have arrived and taken care of the person in need of medical assistance; and - Comply with post event educational/counseling objectives issued by the Office of Student Conduct.